CVOR Travel Nurse Jobs in Indiana

 side-view-of-doctors-team-discussing-diagnosis-in-H9FJMNX.jpg

 Indiana flies under the radar for a lot of travelers, and that’s exactly why it’s worth a second look if you run cardiac OR.
-The best cvor travel nurse jobs in Indiana sit in and around Indianapolis, where a cluster of cardiac surgery programs stays busy year-round, while the smaller markets near Fort Wayne and Evansville need experienced CVOR hands too — without the bidding war you hit in the coastal metros.
+The best cvor travel nurse jobs in Indiana sit in and around Indianapolis, where a cluster of cardiac surgery programs stays busy year-round, while the smaller markets near Fort Wayne and Evansville need experienced CVOR hands too, minus the bidding war you hit in the coastal metros.
 So if you’ve got real bypass experience and the credentials to back it up, the Hoosier State has steady contracts that don’t make you fight for every dollar.
-Here’s the deal: this page lays out what these jobs actually look like, what they pay right now, how licensing works as a compact state, and how Junxion gets you placed without the call-center runaround.
+Below you’ll find what these jobs actually look like, what they pay right now, how licensing works as a compact state, and how Junxion gets you placed without the big-agency shuffle.

 CVOR travel nurse smiling outside an Indianapolis cardiac surgery center between cases